 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/7116/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-A new calendar system, introduced in 1582 was named as Gregorian calendar in honour of Pope Gregory XIII, who initiated the calendar transition.
-Gregorian calendar approaches the tropical year much closer that its predecessor - Julian calendar, see Julian and Gregorian calendars.
+A new calendar system, introduced in 1582, was named the Gregorian calendar in honor of Pope Gregory XIII, who initiated the calendar transition.
+Gregorian calendar approaches the tropical year much closer than its predecessor - Julian calendar, see Julian and Gregorian calendars.
 The calculator below converts a Julian date to the Gregorian date for the common era dates.

 The common era is a contemporary starting point for years numbering worldwide.
 In the past, different countries chose different calendar eras for the chronology.
-Sometimes, there were several era in use simultaneously in a single country.
-Therefore, to interpret correctly a historical date you should clarify which era is this date belongs to.
-The following calculator converts a Julian date to the Gregorian date, taking in account the era.
+Sometimes, there were several eras in use simultaneously in a single country.
+Therefore, to interpret a historical date correctly, you should clarify which era is this date belongs to.
+The following calculator converts a Julian date to the Gregorian date, taking into account the era.

-Anno Domini era becomes one of many chronology starting points in VI century thanks to Dionysius Exiguus, Rome monk, who calculated the easter tables in 525 CE.
-Dionysius did not want to number years from the reign of Rome Emperor Diocletian (most common era in those times), instead, he introduced a Christ birthday year as Year One of the new Anno Domini era.
+Anno Domini era becomes one of many chronology starting points in the VI century thanks to Dionysius Exiguus, Rome monk, who calculated the easter tables in 525 CE.
+Dionysius did not want to number years from Rome Emperor Diocletian's reign (the most common era in those times).
+Instead, he introduced a Christ birthday year as Year One of the new Anno Domini era.
 Two centuries later, the Anno Domini era became dominant in Western Europe.

-Eastern Europe influenced by Patriarchate of Constantinople went their own way: years numbering started since creation of world (Annus Mundi).
-According to this era the Year One started on September 1st 5509 (or earlier on Match 1st 5508).
-In Russia this year numbering system existed till 1700, this year Tzar Peter ordered to use Julian calendar in conjunction with the Anno Domini era and January, 1st as first day of the year.
+Eastern Europe, influenced by the Patriarchate of Constantinople, went their own way: years numbering started since creation of the world (Annus Mundi).
+According to this era the Year One started on September 1st, 5509 (or earlier on Match 1st 5508).
+In Russia, this year numbering system existed till 1700.
+This year Tzar Peter ordered to use Julian's calendar in conjunction with the Anno Domini era and January 1st as the first day.
 See Old Russian (Byzantine) system of chronology for more details.

-Iberian peninsula countries used their own era (Spanish era) before domination of the common era.
+Iberian peninsula countries used their own era (Spanish era) before the domination of the common era.
 Spanish era Year One corresponds to 38 B.C.
-Spanish era was gradually replaced by Christian era during 12-16 centuries.
+The Christian era gradually replaced the Spanish era during the 12-16 centuries.

 The calculator uses the era starting year and day for date conversion.
-Information about the eras, exploited by the calculator, is collected in the Calendar Era directory.
+Information about the eras exploited by the calculator was collected in the Calendar Era directory.
 Edits and corrections of the directory are welcome.